naifm8/LAB_HTML_CSS/README.md

 - Layout, Box Model.
 - Downloadable CV (PDF)

-I'm happy with how far I’ve come, and excited to keep improving!

 > Built as part of my learning journey at Tuwaiq Academy 💻✨